awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_ca.md

  - Could you predict what should happen if we increase the number of replicas to 13 ?
  - How would you scale up the replicas to 13 ?
  - If you are expecting a new node, which size will it be: (a) 4vCPU's 16GB RAM or (b) 8vCPU's 32GB RAM ?
  - Which AWS instance type you would expect to be selected ?
- - How would you confirm your prediction ?
+ - How would you confirm your predictions ?

 {{%expand "Show me the answers" %}}
 To scale up the number of replicas run: